 Communicating your CSR or green program is the focus of this book.
 Our authors span a variety of disciplines and backgrounds-from agencies, corporations, nonprofits and academia-bringing you the latest strategies on how to create and communicate CSR and green efforts.
-In the more than 30 articles contained in this book, these experts present hard-earned wisdom on topics ranging from cause marketing to social media to human rights and philanthropy communication.
+In more than 30 articles, these experts present hard-earned wisdom on topics ranging from cause marketing to social media to human rights and philanthropy communication.

-I want to thank the contributors to this Guidebook who so eloquently shared their ideas, tips and best practices.
-And I want to thank you, our reader, for taking time to learn more about CSR and green PR.
+I thank the contributors to this Guidebook who so eloquently shared their ideas, tips and best practices.
+And I want to thank you, the reader, for taking time to learn more about CSR and green PR.
 We think that the world, and the companies that help run it, will be better off for it.